EOA-team/rtm_inv/README.md

 # rtm_inv

+IMPORTANT: This repository is work in progress! **Expect anything but stable code**!

+Besides that `rtm_inv` is:
-`rtm_inv` is a light-weight module to perform lookup-table based inversion of the radiative transfer models ProSAIL and (in the future) SPART.
+- a light-weight module to perform lookup-table based inversion of the radiative transfer models ProSAIL and (in the future) SPART.

-`rtm_inv` is undergoing current developments, therefore, it might be not stable.

-The sub-package provided here is for reproducible reasons but might differ from any future versions of `rtm_inv`.
+- an attempt to build a  model to derive functional traits such as the leaf area index (LAI) from satellite imagery